morbrian/ez-postgres/README.md

 That step is only required the first time.

+The container is mapped to port `5432` on your localhost.

   * a container called `postgres` was configured and started.
   * the `./scripts` directory is mounted in the running container at /scripts
   * a database user and database were automatically created.